 Trust tax responsibilities that often trigger calls

-Many calls come from trustees worried about deadlines and what tax steps they must take next.
-These queries usually relate to annual declarations, Self Assessment returns and possible penalties.
+Many calls to the helpline come from trustees who are worried about deadlines and unsure what tax steps they need to take next.
+These queries usually relate to annual declarations, the SA900 trust tax return, and potential penalties for non-compliance.
+Understanding which obligations apply to your trust can save a great deal of stress.

 Annual declaration deadline and what happens if you miss it